hcagri/T-GNN/README.md

     - So to solve this problem I use larger N as the maximum number of pedestrians that can exists on any scene, then for a scene with smaller number of pedestrians I zero pad the adjacancy matrix.
 Graph attention network is performed on zero padded Adjacancy matrix and the the portion of the new adjacency matrix is returned (A_new = A_padded[:num_pedestrians, :num_pedestrians])

 2. In `Attention Based Adaptive Learning` part it is said that the single pedestrian is not representative for the whole trajectory and each iteration mostly we have very few number of pedestrians exists on the scene, but we also need to use the allignment loss while updating the model.
 So it was not clear to me when this loss is calculated.
 Because to obtain a representative feature vector of the trajectory domain, we should observe as much as pedestrians as we could.
-    - So I assume it would be wise to calculate at the end of each batch.
-So in each iteration I collected the feature representations of each pedestrian before passing them to temporal prediction module, and calculate the allignment loss at the of the batch.
-(Batch and iteration is not corresponding to same thing when working with graph structured data, since in each iteration I can only process one graph at a time in this model.)
+    - To address this, a logical approach would be to calculate the alignment loss at the end of each batch.
+In each iteration, the feature representations of each pedestrian can be collected before passing them to the temporal prediction module.
+By doing so, the alignment loss can be computed based on the gathered feature representations at the end of the batch.
+It is important to note that in the context of graph-structured data, the concepts of batch and iteration do not directly correspond to each other.
+Since only one graph can be processed at a time in this model, each iteration would involve processing one graph.
+Therefore, collecting the feature representations of all pedestrians within an iteration and calculating the alignment loss at the end of the batch would allow for a more comprehensive and representative feature vector of the trajectory domain.

-3. Decentralization operation explained in `Spatial-Temporal Feature Representations` section is not explained clearly.
-So I also checked the referenced papers also using this strategy.
-I have implemented the equation provided but the results were better when we use relative differences between coordinates, as most of the previous approaches employed.
+3. The explanation of the decentralization operation in the `Spatial-Temporal Feature Representations` section was found to be unclear.
+To gain a better understanding, additional references were consulted to explore the usage of this strategy.
+The provided equation for the decentralization operation was implemented; however, the results obtained were not as favorable as those achieved by employing the relative differences between coordinates, a common approach adopted by many previous methods.

 # 3. Experiments and results